 Pilgrims were placed in windowless cells to await their trip to the Underworld, having to first undergo tests.
 After the pilgrims were interrogated by the priests, they were led down labyrinth-like corridors to the gateway to Hades, one of which was the swamp lake of Acheroussia.They believed that the apparitions of the dead would appear to them.

 Essentially the living would come into contact with the souls of the deceased.
 The deceased who weren’t buried were doomed to wander eternally in the swamp.
 If you want to enter the dark palace of Hades, the Necromanteion is open from November to March every day.
 Guided tours by bus also operate from Parga.

 Venetian Castle of Parga

 There’s a storybook castle that every traveler to Greece should visit at least once on their visit.
 The Venetian Castle of Parga is found on the top of a hill and has an illustrious history.
 The castle with its turbulent- but somewhat romantic history was built way back in the 11th century and was used to protect the town from the mainland and the sea.

 There was a time when the castle was partly destroyed but in the 13th century, the Venetians rebuilt it, and in fact it has been partly destroyed and rebuilt several times by the Venetians.
 Today the splendid-looking castle has some fascinating detail, not to mention its history.
 Its magnificent location provides exceptional views over Parga.

 There are walks and a cafeteria inside the castle where you can enjoy coffee and kourabiedes to refresh yourself.
-This castle that solemnly watches over Praga to this day is well worth a visit.
+This castle that solemnly watches over Parga to this day is well worth a visit.